Introduction

 wget https://github.com/ArkForgeLabs/Astra/releases/latest/download/astra-luajit-linux-amd64

-There are also windows binaries available if you are working on Windows, however we mostly assume your server instance will likely run linux, hence more support is geared towards it.
+There are also windows binaries available if you are working on Windows, however we mostly assume your web server code will likely run linux, hence more support is geared towards it.
+Although the final code that runs should run well, agnostic of the platform it was written it (with the exception of OS specific additions).

 After getting your binary on linux, you'll want to change permissions to make it executable: